whileseated/Telegram-RSS/README.md

 - **Easy Configuration**: Just a `config.txt` file for Telegram Token and Chat ID.
 - **Supports Common RSS Formats**: Compatible with most RSS/Atom feeds.
 - **User-Friendly Commands**: Add, check, and remove feeds with intuitive Telegram bot commands.
+- **Dockerized**: Runs in docker and writes outside of container so feeds.txt stays updated.

 ## Setup